-Foula ("bird island") in the Shetland Islands, Scotland, is among the most remote inhabited islands of Great Britain.
-Since the turn of 20th century it has been owned by Holbourn family.
-Foula Island was the location for "The Edge of the World" film.
-RMS Oceanic was wrecked on nearby Shaalds of Foula.
-Island's 1,210-feet (370-metre) cliffs are home to a wealth of birds, including great skuas, Arctic terns and red-throated divers.
+Foula Island is one of Scotland's Shetland Islands, and among UK's most remote and inhabited isles.
+Since the turn of 20th century, the Isle of Foula has been owned by Holbourn family.
+It was the location for "The Edge of the World" (1937) movie.
+The White Star Line's Transatlantic ocean liner RMS Oceanic was wrecked on nearby Shaalds.
+Foula's 1210-ft (370-m) high cliffs are home to a wealth of seabirds, including great skuas, Arctic terns and red-throated divers.

 Ferries sail out of Ham to Walls and Scalloway on Shetland Mainland.
 Flights head from Foula Island's airstrip to Tingwall Airport.
 Little shelter is found for boats on the island.
 On the east coast lies the only beach, at the head of Ham Voe.

 Cruise ships to Foula Island (aka "bird island") dock (anchor) at Scalloway - on the western coast of Shetland Mainland.

 The Foula Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Foula Island, Shetland, Scotland.

 If you lose the Foula Island location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.